JetBrains/Qodana/topics/ui-overview.md

 ### Checks

-The **Checks** tab lists the inspections and lets you adjust your inspection profile by specifying a set of inspections that Qodana will be using during next run.
+The **Checks** tab lists the inspections and lets you adjust your inspection profile by specifying a set of inspections that Qodana will be using during the next run.

 <img src="html-report-check.png" dark-src="html-report-check_dark.png" alt="List of checks/inspections" width="706" border-effect="line"/>